 ACT Test Prep

 One of the recent trends in standardized testing is the increasing popularity of the ACT.
-Every year more of our students are taking both the SAT and ACT, and more are taking the ACT as their sole college admissions tests.
 Many parents are unfamiliar with the content and format of the ACT, how it differs from the SAT, and this knowledge gap leads to many questions and much anxiety.

 Take the ACT or the SAT?